-Eisenhower knew that in order to have positive, confident troops, he would have to lead by example.
+Eisenhower knew that to have positive, confident troops, he would have to lead by example.

 “Optimism and pessimism are infectious and they spread more rapidly from the head downward than in any other direction.”

 3. Controlling Your Ego

 Eisenhower managed the egos of others, pulling them together for a common cause.
-He was effective because he could subjugate his own ego, and he really saw himself as a normal GI.
+He was effective because he could subjugate his own ego, and he saw himself as a normal GI.